aupac/ember-aupac-typeahead/README.md

 The above is all you need to have a fully functional autocomplete search in your page.
 It would create an input that allows you to search for tasks and when selected would update the `selection` property on your controller.

 ## aupac-typeahead
-The `aupac-typeahead` component contains no assumptions about how you are retrieving your data.
+The `aupac-typeahead` component contains no assumptions about how you're retrieving your data.
 Both local and remote suggestions are supported.

 ### Component Attributes
 -  `disabled` : (deafult: false) true if the control should be disabled.